Alone With God

 How To Have Devotions

 There is no one right way to have “devotions” or a “quiet time”.
 I used to think that having a specific routine was important in my quiet time, such as following a “read your Bible in 1 year” plan where you read 4 chapters a day.
-There is nothing wrong with having a plan or a routine, but I learned that God is much more concerned with getting His truth into me rather than checking another task off of my to do list.
+There is nothing wrong with having a plan or a routine and in fact I have found it very helpful, but I learned that God is much more concerned with getting His truth into me rather than checking another task off of my to do list.
 With God, He wants quality over quantity.

 -Read Scripture (The Bible)